pyplati/platipy/README.md

 # PlatiPy
-### Processing Library and Analysis Toolkit for Medical Imaging in Python
+## Processing Library and Analysis Toolkit for Medical Imaging in Python

 PlatiPy is a library of **amazing** tools for image processing and analysis - designed specifically for medical imaging!

+You can find the [PlatiPy documentation here](https://pyplati.github.io/platipy/)

-PlatiPy was motivated by the need for a simple way to use, visualise, process, and analyse medical images.
+This project was motivated by the need for a simple way to use, visualise, process, and analyse medical images.
+Many of the tools and algorithms are designed in the context of radiation therapy, although they are more widely applicable to other fields that use 2D, 3D, or 4D imaging.

 PlatiPy is written in :snake: Python, and uses SimpleITK, VTK, and standard Python libraries.
 Jupyter notebooks are provided where possible, mainly for guidance on getting started with using the tools.

-You can find the [PlatiPy documentation here](https://pyplati.github.io/platipy/)
+We welcome feedback and contributions from the community (yes, you!) and you can find more information about contributing here (link to docs).

 ## What can I do with ***platipy***?
 A lot!
 A good place to start is by looking in the [examples directory](https://github.com/pyplati/platipy/tree/master/examples).